nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Filtering contacts by tag

+1. Filtering contacts using a specific tag

+   1. Test case: `filter friend`
+      Expected: List all contacts tagged as "friend".

+   1. Other incorrect filter commands to try: `filter`, `filter @#$%` (assuming no such tags)<br>
+      Expected: Error message indicating the correct usage of the `filter` command or no contacts found message.

 ### Saving data